Persons with Disabilities Using Commercial Airlines For Travel

 6. Can I be directed to use a common air carrier if my disability/special need is affected by flying?

 A civilian employee is not required to travel by air if using the air transportation mode is medically inadvisable.
-This ’exemption' to using air travel is not limited to physical disability/special need; however, an advance written medical determination is necessary to support use of an alternate transportation mode (JTR, par.
-C3500-P2 for civilian employees.
-JFTR, par.
-U3500-P2 for uniformed members.
+This 'exemption' to using air travel is not limited to physical disability/special need; however, an advance written medical determination is necessary to support use of an alternate transportation mode.
+See JTR, par.
+3500-D.